ToxicFrog/ngasm/selfhosted/04 - Constants and Macros.md

 Numeric literals can be written in four different formats:

-- *Decimal literals* consist of a sequence of the digits 0-9 and are treated as an unsigned base 10 number.
+- *Decimal literals* consist of a sequence of the digits 0-9, starting with any digit other than 0, and are treated as an unsigned base 10 number.
+- *Octal literals* consist of a sequence of the digits 0-7, starting with 0, and are treated as an unsigned base 8 number.
 - *Hexadecimal literals* consist of a `$` followed by a sequence of the digits 0-9, a-f, and A-F and are treated as an unsigned base 16 number.
 - *Character literals* consist of a `'` followed by a single character and are